Research into centenarians

 A centenarian is a person who has attained the age of 100 years or more.
 Research on centenarians has become more common with clinical and general population studies now having been conducted in France, Hungary, Japan, Italy, Finland, Denmark, the United States, and China.
-Centenarians are the fastest-growing demographic in much of the developed world.
+Centenarians are the second fastest-growing demographic in much of the developed world.
 By 2030, it is expected that there will be around a million centenarians worldwide.
 In the United States, a 2010 Census Bureau report found that more than 80 percent of centenarians are women.

 Biochemical factors

 Research carried out in Italy suggests that healthy centenarians have high levels of vitamin A and vitamin E and that this seems to be important in guaranteeing their extreme longevity.
 Other research contradicts this and has found that these findings do not apply to centenarians from Sardinia, for whom other factors probably play a more important role.
 A preliminary study carried out in Poland showed that, in comparison with young healthy female adults, centenarians living in Upper Silesia had significantly higher red blood cell glutathione reductase and catalase activities and higher, although insignificantly, serum levels of vitamin E. Researchers in Denmark have also found that centenarians exhibit a high activity of glutathione reductase in red blood cells.
 In this study, those centenarians having the best cognitive and physical functional capacity tended to have the highest activity of this enzyme.

 Some research suggests that high levels of vitamin D may be associated with longevity.

 Other research has found that people having parents who became centenarians have an increased number of naïve B cells.

 It is believed that centenarians possess a different adiponectin isoform pattern and have a favorable metabolic phenotype in comparison with elderly individuals.